-We have worked closely with government in this area having been consulted by the Department of Health and the Mutualisation Taskforce (and are currently mentors on the Cabinet Office Mutual Pathfinder programme).
+We have worked closely with the government in this area having been consulted by the Department of Health and the Cabibet Office.
 We have pioneered innovative approaches in this area including the Community Interest Company.

 The leading directory of lawyers, Chambers UK, describes us as “a unique firm” due to our combination of skills which cross the disciplines of commercial and social enterprise law.
 Our clients benefit from our ability to use practical commercial models but with a deep understanding of the different approaches and values of mutuals, social enterprises and public bodies.